2.1 Peer to Peer system

 Since this computation is sequential, very little energy is consumed, as opposed to proof-of-work systems, where computation is parallelizable.
 For example, if 100 timelords are doing the same computation on a proof of time, they will all create the exact same output.

 The timelord algorithm is explained in Section 3.13.

 A timelord is required to connect to exactly one full node, typically on the same machine.
 This connection is verified with a certificate.
 This 1:1 architecture has a large security benefit: it keeps the timelord sandboxed in its own private network.
 That way, the full node protocol is the only protocol that requires total security.
 If more than one full node could connect to the same timelord, it would add a potential attack vector to the network.

 Timelords do not directly earn rewards.
 Furthermore, only the fastest timelord on the network will broadcast proofs at any given time.
 Therefore, only one timelord is required to keep the network running, and most farmers will not feel compelled to run one.
 However, farmers with multi-PiB farms may want to run a timelord, both for redundancy and for protection against temporary local latency issues.

 NOTE: Chia network is currently developing an ASIC timelord.
 This will add redundancy to the network, while reducing the possibility of an attacker creating their own timelord that is significantly faster than anyone else's.

 If someone controls the fastest timelord in the world, it doesn't give them much of an advantage at winning rewards.
 However, they could potentially orphan or censor other farmers, depending on how much faster their timelord is.

-Furthermore, an attacker with a significantly faster timelord than anyone else could potentially run a 51% attack against the network with less than 51% of the space.
+Furthermore, an attacker with a significantly faster timelord than anyone else could potentially run a long-range attack against the network with less than 42.7% of the total netspace.
 For security purposes, it is very important to maintain open designs of VDF hardware.